Jenuma/abject/README.md

 # abject-admin
 Intranet for various tasks and utilities.
+More info coming soon.